PokeNavBot/pokenav-documentation/_sources/index.rst.txt

     * Track team distribution and who has arrived
     * Update your current raid status to the rest of discord

+* Trading support
+    * Advertise your wanted trades and let PokeNav act as a notification inbox.

 * Badges
     * Create badges for community events, contests and in-game achievements.
     * Award badges to server members and have bot publicly announce them.